Michifumi's Blog

 sudo docker container prune -f

-# Removed -a to keep cached images or keep it for deep clean
+# Remove -a to keep cached images or keep it for deep clean

 sudo docker image prune -a -f